Save @ APU

 The following documentation is required for admission into this program, and must be provided prior to course registration:

-• Official bachelor’s transcript showing conferral of degree with a minimum GPA of 2.5 on a 4.0 scale, or a master’s transcript showing conferral of degree
+- Official bachelor’s or master's transcript showing conferral of degree

 IMPORTANT NOTES: